 From the options menu, click Upload Local Manifest Files.

 Choose the local folder or files using your file explorer or drag and drop the files into the dialog.
 The selected files are listed.

 If you are uploading a manifest.yml or vars.yml file into the same folder with the default manifest.yml and vars.yml files, you will see the following warning.

 Simply click Overwrite All and then Submit to replace the default files.

 Step 2: Upload Remote Manifest and Variable Files

-Once you have set up a Harness Source Repro Provider using your remote Git repo, you can use PCF files from the remote repo in your PCF Service Manifests section.
+Once you have set up a Harness Source Repro Provider using your remote Git repo, you can use TAS files from the remote repo in your TAS Service Manifests section.